 One looks to be hunkering down with homework, research and rehearsals, while the other [Donald Trump] seems to be taking an on-the-fly casual approach to what could be the most important 90 minutes of the presidential election.”

-In regard to the previously mentioned universal truths of influence, Hilary Clinton has aimed to attract voters by using the principals of Liking, Authority, Social Proof, and Consistency.
+In regard to the previously mentioned universal truths of influence, Hilary Clinton has aimed to attract voters by using the principles of Liking, Authority, Social Proof, and Consistency.
 There has been a great amount of media attention paid to Clinton’s unlikeable political demeanor, and it is because of this widely held perception that the former Secretary of State has focused much of her efforts on appearing more welcoming and personable.
 She has similarly used the Liking truth to negatively portray Trump as being out-of-touch, a womanizer, and a racist.
 Clinton also relies on what is probably the most useful universal influence method for presidential candidates, the Authority truth, as a way to promote her image and demote the image of her competition.
 She regularly references her distinctive track record as a politician while undermining Trump’s political experience and legitimacy as a candidate.
 For example, she is quoted as saying:

 He’s not just unprepared — he’s temperamentally unfit to hold an office that requires knowledge, stability and immense responsibility.”

-In stark contradiction to Clinton’s use of the central route of persuasion, Donald Trump has attracted voters with spontaneous wit, immense confidence, and an unwillingness to back down to anyone.
+In stark contradiction to Clinton’s use of the central route of persuasion, Donald Trump has attracted voters with spontaneous wit, immense confidence, and an unwillingness to back down from anyone.
 By utilizing the peripheral route of persuasion, Trump has been able to reach voters at an emotional level by portraying himself as the only candidate who can keep the country safe, increase the income of the middle class, negotiate trade deals that positively reshape the American economy, and revive the American Dream.
 For example, he is quoted as saying:

 This is the new civil rights agenda of our time – the right to a safe community, a quality education, and a wonderful job.”

 While the messages that Trump and Clinton use to entice voters are vastly different, the universal truths of influence that they use are much more similar.
 While Clinton has tried to increase her likability with voters, Trump has used the Liking truth by portraying himself as an unpolitical politician who is dealing with the same issues and fears that the average American is dealing with.
 Instead of relying on flashy political rhetoric, he speaks to the American people using conversational vocabulary that is more easily understood by all.
-In similar fashion to Clinton’s strategy, Trump has used the Liking truth to negatively describe Clinton as being unreliable, unhealthy, and lacking the business knowledge to improve the American economy.
+In a similar fashion to Clinton’s strategy, Trump has used the Liking truth to negatively describe Clinton as being unreliable, unhealthy, and lacking the business knowledge to improve the American economy.

 Trump, like all presidential candidates, also relies heavily on the Authority truth to secure votes and does so by discussing his immense success as a negotiator and businessman.
-By comparing his history of making good business deals with the failed trade deals that have been made by American politicians, he has been able to persuade voters concerned with the national debt, job market, and overall economic wellbeing of the country.
+By comparing his history of making good business deals with the failed trade deals that have been made by American politicians, he has been able to persuade voters concerned with the national debt, job market, and overall economic well-being of the country.
 When discussing the Trans-Pacific Partnership trade agreement, for example, Trump is quoted as saying:

 The TPP is horrible deal.
 It is a deal that is going to lead to nothing but trouble.
 It’s a deal that was designed for China to come in, as they always do, through the back door and totally take advantage of everyone.
 It’s 5,600 pages long, so complex that nobody’s read it.
 This is one of the worst trade deals.
 And I would, yes, rather not have it.
 We’re losing now over $500 billion in terms of imbalance with China, $75 billion a year imbalance with Japan.”

-In addition to using the Liking and Authority persuasion techniques, Trump also uses the Social proof and Scarcity truths.
+In addition to using the Liking and Authority persuasion techniques, Trump also uses Social proof and Scarcity truths.
 He regularly references endorsements that he has received from important groups of citizens, such as the Fraternal Order of Police, in hopes of convincing others to follow their lead.
-Lastly, while Clinton has had to make the effort to legitimize Barack Obama’s time in office, Trump has counteracted her pitch by using the Scarcity truth to paint a bleak picture of American life today.
-His promises about safety, prosperity, and economic wellbeing are very much given as a way to show the American people that he can supply them with what they don’t currently have.
+Lastly, while Clinton has had to make the effort to legitimize Barack Obama’s time in office, Trump has counteracted her pitch by using the Scarcity of truth to paint a bleak picture of American life today.
+His promises about safety, prosperity, and economic well-being are very much given as a way to show the American people that he can supply them with what they don’t currently have.

 Over the next four weeks, it would be worth your while to analyze each candidate’s pitches from the perspective of a psychologist.
 By understanding the psychology of persuasion techniques utilized by both Donald Trump and Hilary Clinton, each of us can be better prepared to decide which candidate we will support on November 8th.